2i2c-org/2i2c-org.github.io/content/case-studies/_index.md

             alt="Chart of daily active users on the CIROH hubs around DevCon 2026, with the workshop hub rising from about 20 to over 140 during the event and falling back afterward" caption="Chart by CIROH, from [Powering CIROH DevCon 2026: How CIROH and 2i2c Ran Cloud Computing at Scale](https://hub.ciroh.org/blog/devcon26-infra/).
 The workshop hub fills for the event and empties afterward." >}}
         Workshops bring hundreds of first-time users at once, for a day or two.
-        CIROH ran 12 of DevCon 2026's 15 hands-on workshops on a dedicated workshop hub, nine of them on software images built for the sessions.
+        CIROH, the NOAA-funded Cooperative Institute for Research to Operations in Hydrology, ran 12 of DevCon 2026's 15 hands-on workshops on a dedicated workshop hub, nine of them on software images built for the sessions.

         NASA Openscapes mentors did the same at a larger scale.
         Their [machine learning workshop](https://openscapes.org/blog/2025-09-30-ornl-arset-workshop/) on the Openscapes hub drew 401 participants from 68 countries.